devwarrior777/atomicswap/libs/protobind/README.md

 When the golang gRPC SwapServer is running it will be the server side of grpc.

-Client side you can generate into any language supported by grpc such as python, nodejs, etc.
+Client side you can generate into any language supported by grpc such as python, javascript, etc.

 The `gen` tool generates golang<->golang protobuf code so useful only for the golang gRPC server side.

 A `pygen` tool will make python source binding in the `./python/` folder

-A `jsgen` tool will make javascript source bindings in the `./python/` folder
+A `jsgen` tool will make javascript source bindings in the `./js/` folder

 Other language generation protoc parameters are shown in the `example_gen` file